exis-io/Exis/python/pyRiffle/README.md

 6. Install pyRiffle locally.
 In `python/pyRiffle` run `sudo pip install -e .`

 7. Compile and run sample project.
 In python/example: `python receiver.py` and `python sender.py`.

+## Installation on Mac OSX

+1. Currently, pyRiffle requires Apple's default Python interpreter.
+If you have python installed through Homebrew, it must be removed in order to use pyRiffle.
+We realize this may inconvenience more than a few developers and are working to fix this limitation.

+    `brew rm python`

+2. We highly recommend using [virtualenv][https://virtualenv.readthedocs.org/en/latest/] for dependency management.
+Install and activate a virtual environment.
+Please see the [User Guide][https://virtualenv.readthedocs.org/en/latest/userguide.html] if you are unfamiliar with the virtualenv workflow.

+    ```
+    sudo pip install virtualenv
+    virtualenv venv
+    source venv/bin/activate
+    ```

+3. Install pyRiffle

+    `pip install pyRiffle`